 - The Academic Advising Center will provide a safe, non-judgmental and comfortable advising atmosphere.

-- Advisors will participate in frequent professional development/training.
+- Advisors participate in frequent professional development/training.

-- Advisors will provide the appropriate amount of challenge and support that encourages the development of decision making skills.
+- Advisors provide the appropriate amount of challenge and support that encourages the development of decision making skills.

 - Advisors provide intervention for students who receive progress reports and/or other notifications of possible failure or concerns.

-- Advisors will appropriately refer student to college support services (counseling, career services, residence life, multicultural center, education abroad, etc) when necessary.
+- Advisors appropriately refer student to college support services (counseling, career services, residence life, multicultural center, education abroad, etc) when necessary.